-Finally, the USPTO proposes changes to improve the registration examination and application process.
-Applicants for the registration examination would be provided the opportunity to avoid having to reapply entirely by paying a new fee of \$115 for an extension of time in which to schedule and take the examination.
-This new fee would be implemented though revisions to §§ 1.21(a)(1), 11.7(b), and 11.9(e).
+Finally, the rule improves the registration examination and application process.
+Applicants for the registration examination now have the opportunity to obtain an extension of time in which to schedule and take the examination.
+Prior to implementation of this rule, applicants were required to submit a new application if they were unable to schedule the examination within the 90-day scheduling window.
+Now, they may simply pay a fee of \$115 to obtain an extension.
+This new fee is implemented by revisions to §§ 1.21(a)(1), 11.7(b), and 11.9(e).
 This is expected to streamline the process and reduce expense to applicants while also conserving agency resources.